viperproject/prusti-dev/docs/README.md

 Code blocks that are not supposed to be run by a user, please add `noplaypen` to the code block.

+To test all code imported into the documentation (in this case the user guide tutorial), you can run this command:
+- `./x.py test -p prusti-tests --test compiletest -- user-guide`
+This will attempt to verify all the Prusti examples in the `prusti-tests` directory that have the string "user-guide" in their path.

 ## Doctests